khaledmohamed00/Face_Mask_Detection/README.md

 # Face_Mask_Detection

-This is Face Mask Detection model with object tracking .<br/>
+This is a Face Mask Detection model with object tracking .<br/>
 The project is based on :

 - LFFD as Face Detection model [LFFD: A Light and Fast Face Detector for Edge Devices](https://arxiv.org/pdf/1904.10633 "Optional Title")